 Tobin & Associates, P.C. was founded in July of 1984 by Kenneth A. Tobin, AIA, in Lander, Wyoming.
 In 1990, the firm’s office relocated to Cheyenne, Wyoming; and in 2003 merged with Jerry Voigt, AIA, Principal of Associates West.
 Since that time, Tobin & Associates, P.C. has grown into one of the largest and most diverse architectural firms in the State of Wyoming.
-In 2013 the Norther Colorado branch office was opened in Loveland, expanding our client base and accommodating our Colorado resident staff.
+Our Greeley, Colorado branch office has allowed us to expand our client base and accommodate our Colorado resident staff.

 Our approach to design is to create a simple, organized, and sophisticated design response to a complicated set of criteria.